Sigmund Mowinckel: Life

 Mowinckel was born at Kjerringøy in 1884 and was educated at the University of Oslo (1908; Th.D.
 1916).
-His early research interests was the study of the Old Testament, and Assyriology.
+His early research interests were study of the Old Testament and Assyriology.
 In the years 1911-13 he made study trips to Copenhagen, Marburg and Giessen.
-At Giessen he came into contact with Hermann Gunkel and was inspired by Gunkels understanding of the Old Testament as literature, as well as his traditio-historical method.
+At Giessen he came into contact with Hermann Gunkel and was inspired by Gunkel's understanding of the Old Testament as literature, as well as his traditio-historical method.

 In 1916 he published his doctoral thesis on the prophet Nehemiah, and a companion work on the prophet Ezra.
 In the years 1921-24 he published Psalmenstudien, maybe his most influential work.
 As an Old Testament scholar he was particularly interested in the Psalms and the ancient cult of Israel.
 According to Clements, "Mowinckel continually developed and revised his views, notably on Israelite kingship and Psalmody".

 In 1956 he published "He That Cometh: The Messiah Concept in the Old Testament and Later Judaism".
 For most of his professional life Mowinckel was connected to the University of Oslo and continued to lecture there as an emeritus in the 1960's.
 Among his students we find the norwegian biblical scholar Arvid Kapelrud.
 His last book in english, "Religion and Cult", was published in 1981.